erebos12/java-spring-boot-blueprint/readme.md

 What is this script doing?
 1. Replaces all required strings in the files/folders with your name
-2. Creates an initial git commit for your app
+2. Creates an initial git commit for your app (and removes .git of blueprint repo)